WHO opens sleek new site as iconic building cleansed of asbestos

 "The last time we hosted you, in July last year, none of us could have imagined that almost 18 months later, we would still be in the grip of the pandemic," WHO director-general Tedros Adhanom Ghebreyesus told reporters.

-Jean Tschumi, a renowned Swiss architect who designed the original 1966 building with its glass facade and aluminium sun visors, also designed the award-winning Nestle headquarters in Vevey at the other end of Lake Geneva.
+Jean Tschumi, a renowned Swiss architect who designed the original 1966 building with its glass facade and aluminium sun visors, also designed the award-winning Nestle headquarters in Vevey along Lake Geneva.

 Both structures are considered gems of modernism.